Katie Baynham

 I then returned to education to study for an Interdisciplinary Masters in Human-Animal Interaction at the Messerli Research Institute in Vienna, Austria, during which I conducted an empirical research project investigating the cognitive strategies used by dogs when searching for different types of objects, and an ethical analysis of the use of captive-bred chimpanzees in cognitive research.

 I am currently studying for a PhD within Clinical Psychology in the School of Health in Social Science which combines my interests in child/adolescent mental health and human-animal interaction; this is funded by a Scottish Graduate School of Social Science studentship.
-I am interested in early/mid adolescents' attachments to their pets and the role of the adolescent-pet relationship in experiences of anxiety and depression, particularly within the family context.
+I am interested in early/mid adolescents' attachments to their pets and the role of adolescent-pet relationships in experiences of anxiety and depression, particularly for neurodivergent young people and within the family context.

 Qualifications